Academic flexibility and attendance guidance

 This is an accordion element with a series of buttons that open and close related content panels.

-The Office of Student Assistance and Support will verify victimization without providing details for serious crimes.
+The Office of Compliance’s Sexual Misconduct Resource and Response Program (SMRRP) oversees these types of accommodations and can verify their validity without providing details for serious crimes.

 Schools must excuse a student’s absences because of pregnancy or childbirth for as long as the student’s doctor deems the absences medically necessary.